kingjosephm/predictive-maintenance-modeler/README.md

 ## Running the Code

-### config.yaml
+### Configuration
-Prior to running the code you must configure the training and data build file, which is done in [config.yaml](config.yaml).
+Prior to running the code you must configure the training and data build file, which is done in [`./configs/config.yaml`](config.yaml).
 Currently, this is populated with the default values for the Scania dataset (explained below).

 This config file contains the following arguments: